jbcodeforce/flink-studies/docs/index.md

  *src: apache Flink site*

 A Flink application, can be stateful, run in parallel on a distributed cluster.
 The various parallel instances of a given operator will execute independently, in separate threads, and in general will be running on different machines.
 State is always accessed local, which helps Flink applications achieve high throughput and low-latency.
-You can choose to keep state on the JVM heap, or if it is too large, in efficiently organized on-disk data structures.
+You can choose to keep state on the JVM heap, or if it is too large, saves it in efficiently organized on-disk data structures.

  ![4](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/local-state.png)